junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 300x-64

-> by striking “substance abuse” each place it appears and inserting “substance use disorders”; and
+> by striking “substance abuse” and inserting “substance use disorders”; and

 | | |
 |---|---|